Skip to content

 IMG_2846

 I cultivate a continual expansion of the visual language by expressing through a wide variety of mediums and style.
-Whether navigating emotions and physicality of the human form through figurative work, exploring the human presence or absence within a landscape, or probing existential questions through color, shape and texture, my art refuses to be confined to one technique or style, but instead navigates fluidly through and between different bodies of work.
+Whether navigating emotions and physicality of the human form through figurative work, exploring the human presence or absence within a landscape, or probing existential questions through color, shape and texture in abstract work, my art refuses to be confined to one technique or style, navigating fluidly through and between different bodies of work.

 ARTIST STORY